-Classified and Confidential employees who have retired under CalPERS and have completed at least 10 years of service with the District (with at least 3 consecutive years immediately prior to retirement) are eligible to retire and receive District-paid medical, dental, and vision coverage (including dependents) up to an annual District cap that varies by tier.
-Benefits continue until the retiree reaches his or her 66th birthday.
+Classified, Confidential, and Classified Management employees who have retired under CalPERS and have completed at least 10 years of service with the District (with at least 3 consecutive years immediately prior to retirement) are eligible to retire and receive District-paid medical, dental, and vision coverage (including dependents) up to an annual District cap that varies by tier.
+Benefits continue until the retiree reaches his or her 66th birthday for employees hired prior to July 1st, 2015.
 Upon attaining age 65, retirees must provide proof of coverage under Medicare Parts "A" and "B".
 Retirees with Medicare may choose from MCSIG Medicare Option I or a Medicare Supplemental plan.